 You must surrender all legal ties with your former state of residence to show the intent to make Colorado your permanent place of habitation and legal residence.

-The following can be used to document your intent; however, you need to show more than one of the following:
+The following can be used to document your intent:

 - Colorado driver license or valid Colorado ID